Gold Coast Suns: Club symbols

-Mascot

-The Suns' Mascot Manor representative and club mascot is "Sunny Ray".
-In June 2018 the Suns introduced their new mascot, "Skye".

 Song

 The team song is "Suns of the Gold Coast Sky".

 Home ground and training and administrative base

 The club's primary home ground is Carrara Stadium (known for commercial purposes as "People First Stadium"), where they play home matches and train outdoors.
 The club's indoor training and administrative facilities are located at the adjacent Gold Coast Sports and Leisure Centre.

 Rivalries

 Brisbane Lions

 The Gold Coast Suns have a local rivalry with fellow Queensland AFL team the Brisbane Lions.
 The two teams contest the "QClash" twice each season.
 The first QClash was held in 2011, with Gold Coast winning by 8 points; the game established the highest pay TV audience ever for an AFL game, with a total of 354,745 viewers watching the game.

 The medal for the player adjudged best on ground is known as the Marcus Ashcroft Medal.
 It is named after former footballer Marcus Ashcroft, who played junior football on the Gold Coast for Southport and 318 VFL/AFL games for the Brisbane Bears/Lions between 1989 and 2003.
 He later joined Gold Coast's coaching staff and was the first Queenslander to play 300 VFL/AFL games.
 Sun Touk Miller has won the medal four times, the most by any player.

 The trophy awarded to the winner of the game is currently known as the "QClash Trophy".
 The trophy is a traditional-looking silver cup with a wooden base and a plaque.
 The plaque's inscription reads from left to right, "Brisbane Lions AFC, QCLASH, Gold Coast Suns FC".